§ 3801 Objectives.

 (b) A person employed by a placement agency, contract agency or the Family Court of this State may not be appointed to the Board.

-(c) Discrimination is prohibited in the board member appointment procedure on the basis of gender, marital status, disability, religion, creed, sex. age, race, color, national origin or ethnicity.
+(c) Discrimination is prohibited in the board member appointment procedure on the basis of gender, marital status, socioeconomic status, disability, religion, creed, sex. age, race, color, national origin or ethnicity.

 (d) All persons who apply for board membership shall consent to a criminal background review, both Delaware and National, and a Child Protection Registry Review.